saleyn/erlexec/README.md

 * Set OS command's working directory, environment, process group, effective user, process priority.
 * Provide custom termination command for killing a process or relying on default SIGTERM/SIGKILL behavior.
-* Specify custom timeout for SIGKILL after the termination command or SIGTERM was executed and the running OS child process is still alive.
+* Specify a custom timeout for SIGKILL after the termination command or SIGTERM was executed and the running OS child process is still alive.
-* Link an Erlang processes to OS processes (via intermediate Erlang Pids that are linked to an associated OS process).
+* Link Erlang processes to OS processes (via intermediate Erlang Pids that are linked to an associated OS process).
 * Monitor termination of OS processes.
-* Terminate all processes beloging to an OS process group.
+* Terminate all processes belonging to an OS process group.
 * Kill processes belonging to an OS process group at process exit.
 * Communicate with an OS process via its STDIN.
-* Redirect STDOUT and STDERR of an OS process to a file, erlang process, or a custom function.
+* Redirect STDOUT and STDERR of an OS process to a file, Erlang process, or a custom function.
   When redirected to a file, the file can be open in append/truncate mode, and given creation access mask.
-* Run interactive processes with psudo-terminal pty support.
+* Run interactive processes with pseudo-terminal pty support.
 * Execute OS processes under different user credentials (using Linux capabilities).
 * Perform proper cleanup of OS child processes at port program termination time.